Search

 Progesterone is a female sex hormone that, like estrogen, is produced mainly by the ovaries.
 Progesterone’s primary job is to prepare the uterus for pregnancy by thickening the lining of the uterus.
 If an egg is implanted during a woman’s fertilization period, progesterone maintains the uterine lining.
 If no egg is implanted, it sheds the lining, triggering menstruation.
 Not only is progesterone crucial to the menstrual cycle, but it also plays a role in bone formation, affects mood, and prevents sleep disturbances.
 Progesterone, as the hormone responsible for the timing of menstruation, is closely linked to menopause.

-The levels of progesterone in the body are constantly fluctuating.
+The body’s levels of progesterone fluctuate constantly.
 Each month, the amount of progesterone rises until shortly before the onset of menstruation, dropping sharply if no fertilized egg is implanted in the uterus.
-During perimenopause, progesterone and estrogen levels begin to drop as the body prepares itself to cease menstruating.
+During perimenopause, progesterone and estrogen levels begin to drop as the body prepares to cease menstruating.

 Progesterone and Menopause